Donor Advised Funds

-With a minimum gift of $5,000 to the Jewish Community Foundation, you can establish a donor-advised fund.
+With a minimum gift of $5,000 to the Jewish Community Foundation of the Jewish Federation of Greater Pittsburgh, you can establish a DAF.
 You are entitled to an immediate income tax deduction in the year in which you create the fund and for later contributions to the fund.

 You simply recommend distributions to any qualified public charities in the Jewish or general community.
 You are entitled to appoint successor advisors to make recommendations for distributions from the fund.

-As an alternative to a private foundation, your donor-advised fund can include:
+As an alternative to a private foundation, your DAF can include: